jimsleeper.com » Scoops and Revelations

 3. Exposing a pundit’s primary colors

-In 1996, as people puzzled over the identity of the anonymous author of a political sizzler, the novel Primary Colors, which was scathing in its revelations about a fictional stand-in for Bill Clinton, I had an intensely strong hunch that the author was Joe Klein, then a prominent Newsweek columnist and television commentator.
-So I called Washington Post media columnist William Powers with my hunch that “Anonymous” was none other than Klein.
-Powers published my charge in his column, and I kept on reaffirming even though Klein’s vehement denials convinced most in the news media that he hadn’t written the book. (“It wasn‘t me; I didn‘t do it,” he told CBS News flatly.
-For the same broadcast, CBS taped me insisting it was Klein, but his denial was so firm that CBS never ran my part of its footage.)
+In 1996, people were puzzling over the identity of the anonymous author of a political sizzler, the novel Primary Colors, which was scathing in its revelations about a fictional American president who was clearly a stand-in for Bill Clinton.
+I had a strong hunch that the author was Joe Klein, a prominent Newsweek columnist and television commentator, and I called Washington Post media columnist William Powers with my suggestion that “Anonymous” was none other than Klein.
+Powers published my charge in his column, and I kept on reaffirming it, even though Klein’s vehement denials convinced most in the news media that he hadn’t written the book. (“It wasn‘t me; I didn‘t do it,” he told CBS News flatly.
+(CBS taped me for that same broadcast insisting it was Klein, but his denial was so firm that the network never ran my interview.)

 What had made me so sure of his authorship all along?
 Again, historical memory and informed judgment played an important part.
-I had often read and often admired Klein‘s columns in New York magazine, and I remembered his characteristic locutions and obsessions about liberals and race – tropes that popped up in the novel.
-So when I saw an op-ed column in the Baltimore Sun by David Kusnet, a former speechwriter for Bill Clinton, voicing a suspicion similar to mine about Klein, I read the novel closely, and, as I did, Klein just kept jumping off the page: In a passage of the novel that presents the maunderings of a feckless, aging hippie-cum-leftie holdover from the 1960s, Klein’s narrator can’t help thinking, “Yikes.”
+I’d often read and admired Klein‘s columns in New York magazine, and I remembered his characteristic locutions and obsessions about liberals and race, some of which popped up in the novel.
+When I saw an op-ed column in the Baltimore Sun by David Kusnet, a former speechwriter for Bill Clinton, voicing a suspicion similar to mine about Klein, I read the novel closely, and, Klein just kept jumping off the page: In a passage of the novel that presents the maunderings of a feckless, aging hippie-cum-leftie holdover from the 1960s, Klein’s narrator can’t help thinking, “Yikes.”
 The minute I saw the word in that context, I said, “That’s Joe!” and called Bill Powers, whose Post column introduced the “Kusnet/Sleeper theory” that Klein was the author.
-(Klein called me immediately and left an exasperated voice-mail message: “Jim, I don‘t have a patent on the word ̳Yikes‘!”)
+(Klein called me immediately and left an exasperated voice-mail message: “Jim, I don‘t have a patent on the word Yikes‘!”)

-As in the Beatty case that I’ve recounted above, most journalists, preconditioned to accept the denials of a famous colleague such as KIein, weren‘t as open as Powers was to Kusnet’s and my literary cross-examinations.
-I had ventured into a gray area in which I “knew” the truth thanks only to memory, some literary acumen, and political judgment; I couldn’t prove that someone hadn’t done a brilliant job of copying Klein’s style.
-Only months later, when the discovery of Klein’s notes on his own manuscript forced him to confess his authorship at a press conference, did I have the satisfaction of being there and seeing him look away.
-In a Wall Street Journal column published soon after that (It’s on the pdf with the Powers column that’s linked above,) I offered my interpretation of why he‘d lied so vigorously and what I thought was at stake for journalism and politics in that kind of fudging.
+As in the Beatty case, most journalists, who were inclined to trust the denials of a famous colleague such as KIein, weren‘t as open as Powers was to Kusnet’s and my cross-examinations.
+I’d ventured into a gray area in which I “knew” the truth thanks only to historical memory, literary acumen, and seasoned political judgment; I couldn’t prove that someone else hadn’t done a brilliant job of emulating Klein’s style.
+Only months later, when the discovery of Klein’s own notes on his own manuscript forced him to confess his authorship at a press conference, did I have the satisfaction of being there and seeing him look away.
+In a Wall Street Journal column published soon after that (It’s on the pdf with the Powers column that’s linked above,) I offered my interpretation of why he‘d lied so vigorously and what’s at stake for journalism and politics in that kind of fudging.

 4. Somewhere over the Rainbow: What Rudy Giuliani exploited (including me?)

-A lot of my work has involved not only breaking news but trying to scope out societal learning curves, a little ahead of their time.
-How a public’s interpretive frames rise and fall interests me as much as do the events that we recount before we can weave into them those frames.
-As a Daily News columnist in 1993, I “knew” — not from polls, and not from crime statistics, and not from performances by politicians and protestors but from years of immersion in black and white-ethnic neighborhoods in the city’s outer boroughs — that Rudolph Giuliani would defeat New York‘s first African-American mayor, David Dinkins, in that fall‘s election.
-The Daily News columns that I wrote about the mayoral campaigns were pretty insistent and combative, sometimes perhaps too much so.
-They cut against the conventional grain, as did my accounts of developments involving Chuck Schumer and Joe Klein.
+A lot of my work has involved not only breaking news but trying to scope out societal learning curves a little ahead of their time.
+How a public’s interpretive frames rise and fall interests me as much as events that we recount before we can weave into those frames.
+As a Daily News columnist in 1993, I “knew” — not from polls, and not from crime statistics, and not from performances by politicians and protestors, but from years of immersion in black and white-ethnic neighborhoods in the city’s outer boroughs — that Rudolph Giuliani would defeat New York‘s first African-American mayor, David Dinkins, in that fall‘s election.
+The Daily News columns that I wrote about the mayoral campaign were insistent and combative, sometimes too much so.
+They cut against the conventional grain, as had my accounts of developments involving Chuck Schumer and Joe Klein.

 Shortly before Giuliani won, I enlarged my analysis by comparing New York‘s electoral upheavals with those in other cities.
-A cover story in The New Republic was the first instance of my “breaking” a new idea and interpretation, instead of just news, becoming national news in itself.
-The article set off a long train of columns, reviews, and appearances in which I challenged left-liberal assumptions about politics and race that had made Giuliani’s ascent unthinkable and that, years later, would keep many of the same people from understanding why Donald Trump might well win the 2016 presidential election.
-I charged that some “progressive” thinking during Giuliani’s 1993 mayoral campaign was unduly racialist, in obsessively defiant or piously doting ways that only reinforced racism itself.
-Some of it was ideologically rigid and myopic in assigning blacks revolutionary roles that very few had any desire to fulfill.
+A cover story in The New Republic was the first instance of my “breaking” a new idea and interpretation, instead of just news.
+The article became national news in itself, setting off a long train of columns, reviews, and appearances in which I challenged left-liberal assumptions about politics and race that had made Giuliani’s ascent unthinkable and that, years later, would keep many of the same people from understanding why Donald Trump might well win the 2016 presidential election.
+I charged that some “progressive” thinking during Giuliani’s 1993 mayoral campaign was unduly rigid and myopic in assigning blacks revolutionary roles that very few blacks had any desire to fulfill.

-Most such bad thinking presumes that having a skin color automatically signifies having a particular “culture” and holding certain political views.
-Little of that is true, and in 1997 I wrote Liberal Racism against such presumptions.
-The book prompted interviews on NPR and with The Atlantic and many debates, plunging me deeper into arguments and acrimony, sometimes on the PBS News Hour, on the Charlie Rose Show, in my NPR “All Things Considered” commentaries, sometimes in columns, essays, and reviews that are on this site in the section, “Why Skin Color Isn’t Culture or Politics.”
+Most such bad thinking presumes that having a skin color automatically signifies having a particular “culture” and certain political views.
+In 1997 I wrote Liberal Racism against such presumptions.
+The book prompted interviews on NPR and with The Atlantic and many debates, plunging me deeper into arguments and acrimony, sometimes on the PBS News Hour, on the Charlie Rose Show, in my NPR “All Things Considered” commentaries.
+Some of my commentary is on this site in the section, “Why Skin Color Isn’t Culture or Politics.”

 5. Another side of 9/11 – and of November, 1948.

 Bringing memory and judgment to bear on news sometimes yields small discoveries that matter only later.
 Shortly after the ordeal of New York firefighters on 9/11, I noticed that their department’s emblem, the Maltese Cross, is a relic of medieval battles between the Knights of Malta, who were Christian Crusaders, and Muslim Saracens who were trying to block their way to the Holy Land.
-That seemed a haunting precedent for George W. Bush‘s brief characterization of the confrontation with Islamicist terrorists as a “crusade.”
-Perhaps because Bush soon dropped the term and the implicit analogy, no one ever mentioned the fire-fighters’ Maltese Cross.
-To read about it, scroll down to the third column on this link, from The New York Observer.
+That struck me as a haunting precedent for George W. Bush‘s brief characterization of Americans’ confrontation with Islamicist terrorists after 9/11 as a “crusade.”
+Bush soon dropped the term and the implicit analogy, and no one but me mentioned the fire-fighters’ Maltese Cross.
+Read the third column on this link of my columns from The New York Observer.

 6. Forebodings about the New York Times

-I found myself writing about such flaws in journalism itself in a Daily News column in 1994 that explained why the New York Times’ then-editorial-page editor Howell Raines was bad for the paper.
+I wrote about journalism’s blind spots in a Daily News column in 1994, contending that the New York Times’ then-editorial-page editor Howell Raines was responsible for some of them.
 Raines is a talented writer, but I argued that his penitential Southern anti-racism sometimes got him tangled up in misplaced moralism.
-I argued this again at length in 1997 in Liberal Racism, in a chapter called “Media Myopia.”
-At the invitation of an editor at the neo-connish (now thankfully defunct) Weekly Standard, I described, scathingly, a memorable instance of liberal racism at the Times.
-But my sense of the problem with Raines was confirmed 10 years later, when he was brought down by the scandalously false reporting of Jayson Blair, a young black reporter whom Raines and other editors had indulged a few times too often.
+I set it again, at length, in 1997 in Liberal Racism, in a chapter on “Media Myopia.”
+At the invitation of an editor at the neo-con’ish (now defunct) Weekly Standard, I described a memorable instance of liberal racism at the Times.
+My sense of the problem with Raines was confirmed 10 years later, when he was brought down by the scandalously false reporting of Jayson Blair, a young black reporter whom Raines and other editors had indulged a few times too often.

-By the time of Raines’ editorial demise I was no longer at the News, but I did indulge myself by writing an “I told you so” column in the Hartford Courant (it follows the Daily News column in the link here).
-That column was linked at sites such as Slate and reprinted even in the Jerusalem Post, whose editor at the time, one Brett Stephens, had neo-connish reasons (not my reasons) for highlighting a crisis at a liberal newspaper.
+By the time of Raines’ editorial demise I was no longer at the News, but I wrote an “I told you so” column in the Hartford Courant that was linked on sites such as Slate and reprinted even in the Jerusalem Post, whose editor at the time, Brett Stephens, had neo-con’ish reasons (not my reasons) for highlighting a crisis at a liberal newspaper.

-Flawed though the Times is, I’ve defended what I once called “the blunder-bus on Eighth Avenue” on several occasions perhaps most memorably in my take-down of Gray Lady Down, a book-length attack on it that was funded by right-wing foundations.
+Flawed though the Times is, I’ve defended what I once called “the blunder-bus on Eighth Avenue” on several occasions, perhaps most memorably in my takedown of Gray Lady Down, a book-length attack on the Times that was funded by right-wing foundations.
 Who needs the Times?
 We all do, still, for the things it does very well.

 7. Early storm warnings about Rupert Murdoch’s assault on the American Republic

 Ever since Rupert Murdoch bought the once-liberal tabloid The New York Post in 1977, displacing its pro-labor, pro-civil-rights editor James Wechsler (a relative of mine) with his own, mostly “Aussie” henchmen to transform the paper into a daily reminder that Australia was founded as a penal colony, I’ve argued that most Murdoch journalism poisons whatever body politic it touches.
-Beginning in 2007, when Murdoch was about to acquire The Wall Street Journal, I wrote several warnings about him in several venues.
-I’ve collected them here as “Rupert vs. the Republic.”
-It’s important that we understand why Murdoch’s destructive engines, which have taught millions of Americans to fear and mistrust one another, are sometimes more powerful than the Constitution whose First Amendment protects what he does.
+Beginning in 2007, when Murdoch was about to acquire The Wall Street Journal, I warned about him in several venues.
+I’ve collected those warnings as “Rupert vs. the Republic.”
+It’s important to understand why Murdoch’s destructive engines, which teach millions of Americans to fear and mistrust one another, are sometimes more powerful than the Constitution’s First Amendment protections of what he does.
 I’ve addressed the First Amendment problems in another section, “The News Media, the Public Sphere, and a Phantom Public.”
-But I address the Murdoch disease here because, as some of the pieces here show, I saw it, as the redoubtable investigative reporter Dean Starkman did, when too many other journalists did not.
+But I mention the Murdoch disease here because, as some of the pieces here show, I saw it, as the redoubtable investigative reporter Dean Starkman did, when many other journalists did not.

 8. Innocents Abroad?
 Or opportunists?
 Western liberal educators in illiberal regimes